Sexually Transmitted Infection (STI) Services

 STI (also known as STD) services include:

-• Examinations, diagnosis, and treatment of sexually transmitted infections (STI's), including gonorrhea, chlamydia, HIV, and syphilis.
+• Examinations, diagnosis, and treatment of sexually transmitted infections (STI's)

 • Treatment of clients who are partners of people who have STI's.